danielglin/nhl_goal_similarity/README.md

 Each window gets encoded as a vector using hyperdimensional computing.

-Here a window size of 7 is used.
+The program uses a window size of 7 and a step size of 1.

 ## Hyperdimensional Computing Background